Skip to content

 A few things to notice:

-- Editors get the full analytical loop — upload through export, plus toggling which template fields are active on the project (
+• Editors get the full analytical loop: upload through export, plus toggling which template fields are active on the project (configure_fields).

 TIP

-Capability keys are lowercase-underscore on purpose — they're the same strings the backend uses, so if you're comparing against what the app actually allows you, it's a one-to-one map.
+Capability keys are lowercase-underscore on purpose.
+They are the same strings the backend uses, so if you are comparing against what the app actually allows you, it is a one-to-one map.

 Common Scenarios